le717/CRTC/README.md

 **CRTC** makes use of the [**CSS Browser Selector**](https://github.com/verbatim/css_browser_selector) library, originally created by [Rafael Lima] (http://rafael.adm.br) and licensed under the [CC BY 2.5](http://creativecommons.org/licenses/by/2.5/).

-Special thanks to [@JrMasterModelBuilder](https://github.com/JrMasterModelBuilder) for the Mac OS X build.